What is it, and what causes it?

-After hearing about a person’s symptoms or examining a baby, the doctor will probably examine the blood or stool to detect the toxin.
+After hearing about a person’s symptoms or examining a baby, the doctor will probably read the blood or stool to detect the toxin.

 The doctor could also do a spinal tap or other tests to be sure.

-Someone who has botulism will have to go to the hospital to be watched closely.
+Someone with botulism will have to go to the hospital to be watched closely.
 It may take a long time for the person to improve.

 A good part of the treatment is supportive.
 Children will mostly have to be hospitalized.

-They must be well nourished, the airways must be kept clean and must be carefully monitored for respiratory problems.
+They must be well-nourished, the airways must be kept clean, and carefully monitored for respiratory problems.

-There may be special cases, in which the pediatrician can give the patient intravenous antitoxin that blocks their activity in the bloodstream.
+There may be exceptional cases in which the pediatrician can give the patient intravenous antitoxin that blocks their activity in the bloodstream.

-It can help to improve the symptoms when it occurs early in the infectious process.
-Antibacterials are not useful in the treatment of most cases.
+It can help improve the symptoms early in the infectious process.
+Antibacterials are not helpful in the treatment of most cases.

-Although they can be used in the management of wound botulism.
-Antibacterial agents should not be used in cases of infant botulism.
+Although they can be used to manage wound botulism, antibacterial agents should not be used in cases of infant botulism.

-Severely ill children may need help breathing, using a mechanical ventilator and eating, using feeding tubes or intravenous feeding.
+Severely ill children may need help breathing, using a mechanical ventilator and eating, feeding tubes, or intravenous feeding.

-The vast majority of cases achieve a complete recovery, although it may take several weeks or months.
-In cases where the condition is not treated, the symptoms sometimes progress to the stage where the respiratory muscles stop, causing death from respiratory failure.
+Although it may take several weeks or months, most cases achieve a complete recovery.
+In patients where the condition is not treated, the symptoms sometimes progress to the stage where the respiratory muscles stop, causing death from respiratory failure.

 How to prevent botulism?

 Children are not the ones who keep food, but if their parents do, they can talk to them about safety rules.
-And children can also remind adults that babies should not have honey.
+Moreover, children can also remind adults that babies should not have honey.

 The American Academy of Pediatrics suggests that you do not give honey to a baby under one year of age.
-(Honey is usually a safe food for children 1 year old or older.)
+(Honey is usually a safe food for children one-year-old or older.)
 There is no vaccine to prevent botulism.

 You can prepare food and canned at home more safely by following tips such as:

-- Do not feed the child with foods that appear spoiled.
+- Do not feed the child foods that appear spoiled.